abdullahNagori/Flutter-App/README.md

 # flutter_app

-Flutter Application with resposive design.
+This Flutter application is helpful for new developers who wants to learn Flutter with a good User Interface

 ## Getting Started